 The restaurant comped our dinner because we had to wait so long for our food.

-11. Cryptocurrency – Digital or virtual currency used on the internet and depending on cryptography for security.
+11. Cryptocurrency – Digital or virtual currency used on the internet and depends on cryptography for security.

 He paid for his new computer with cryptocurrency.

 12. Microfinance – financial services provided to poor individuals and groups in poor and developing areas

 Malia founded a microfinance institution in Eritrea to provide jobs for women.

 13. Nomophobia – Anxiety about not having access to a mobile phone or mobile phone services

 I can’t find my phone and I’m feeling a little nomophobia here.

 14. O – Used in writing to symbolize a hug, but only in combination with the letter x, which means a kiss.

 Give my love to Andrew and Stacy! xoxo!